 Assault and Aggravated Assault

-The 2017 crime data for Pasco County, FL, shows that there were 1,648 violent crimes.
-Aggravated assault was the most prevalent violent crime in Pasco County, FL, with more than 1,200 cases that year.
+In 2017, the crime data report for Pasco County, FL, shows that there were 1,648 violent crimes.
+Out of those cases, the crime of aggravated assault was the most prevalent violent crime in Pasco County, FL, with more than 1,200 cases.

-In many of these cases, the defendant will seek immunity by hiring an attorney to file and litigate a motion to dismiss and for immunity from criminal prosecution pursuant to §776.032.
+In many assault cases, the defendant will seek immunity from prosecution by hiring an attorney to file and litigate a motion to dismiss and for immunity from criminal prosecution pursuant to §776.032 for justifiable use or threatened use of force.

 Defenses in assault or aggravated assault cases include both self-defense, defense of others, and defense of property.
 The defense of property claim, for example, might apply so as to justify the use of non-deadly force pursuant to Section 776.031(1).